 Let’s consider a verse that is often used to justify dictatorial over-lording in Christian fellowships.
 The reasoning goes something like this: when there were no humans to control them, these people did whatever was right in their own eyes, so you need to submit to those humans that are over you in the Lord or else you will fall into the same sins.
 This gives them an excuse to order your lives.
 It ignores your salvation, it ignores the Holy Spirit, Continue reading All the people did whatever seemed right in their own eyes

-Please consider adding this highly recommended book to your library.
+Please consider adding Halley’s Bible Handbook to your library.
 This is the closest thing I have ever seen to a behind-the-scenes edition of the Bible.
 It is a great place to start understanding the Bible.
 It’s like the Siri or Google Assistant of the Bible.
 It’s the first place I turn when I wonder random things like what was happening in Ephesus when the Apostle Paul wrote the Letter to the Ephesians.
 Halley’s Bible Handbook was born out of Henry Continue reading Halley’s Bible Handbook by Henry H. Halley

 It is natural to assume the Old Testament is the first half of the Bible from Genesis to Malachi, but that’s not quite right.
 The Old Testament is a conditional contractual promise between God and the Jews.
 It is also known as: The Old Covenant, The First Covenant, The Ten Commandment Law (although that’s really just a part of the covenant), and for clarity it probably should be called The Mosaic Covenant.
 Covenant: Literally, a contract.
 In the Bible, an agreement Continue reading What is the Old Testament?